templatus/templatus-vue/README.md

 brew bundle
 ```

-3. Install and set up [puma-dev](https://github.com/puma/puma-dev) to use HTTPS for development.
+3. Set up [puma-dev](https://github.com/puma/puma-dev) to use HTTPS for development.
 Do this on macOS:

 ```bash
 sudo puma-dev -setup